Digital Media Overview

 4. Evaluate trends in digital media that meet real-world business needs.

 5. Create promotional materials that meet real-world business needs.

-Please be sure to see a Digital Media faculty member for advising.
-If you are a new student, please bring your PIE form (received during placement testing) when you meet with your advisor the first time.
-Due to sequencing of courses it is critical to meet regularly with your advisor in the CT department to insure prereqs are met.
+After declaring "Digital Media" as your major you will be sent an email with your advisor's name and email.
+If you are a new student, please complete your placement testing before meeting with your advisor the first time.
+Due to sequencing of courses it is critical to meet regularly with your advisor in the CT department to ensure prerequisites are met.